Firstly, the WHOs, HOWs and WHYs of this website are explained.

 Bear in mind that Peter has always relied on clergy, over those decades of his analysis, to ‘assure’ his Bible interpretations within his writing.
 He adds that he could then use those interpretations to justifiably support his own positive ‘findings’.
 In fact, this was effectively all just ‘tried and trusted’ auditing methodology.
 This is how internal auditing works in practise.

-Importantly, Peter was guided during his analysis, evaluation and writing on this subject of Christianity faith in action, over the decades, by many knowledgeable, qualified and experienced friends.
+Importantly then, Peter was guided during his analysis, evaluation and writing on this subject of Christianity faith in action, over the decades, by many knowledgeable, qualified and experienced friends.
 They include Stan, David, Roger, Neil, Bill, Marie, John, Kevin, Ross, Ian, Murray and his wife Vicki.
 Peter admits that he could not have done it without their help.
 It has obviously been a real team effort.

 Seven of those names above are ordained members of the Christian clergy.
 Three others are experienced, practising Christians from differing fellowships.
 And another two members assisted him with website technical issues.